-Since the launch of SIRI by Apple I have been intrigued, enamored and excited about the reality, power and true possibility of interacting with my mobile device in a more natural and integrated manner.
+Since the launch of SIRI by Apple I have been intrigued, enamored and

-Google's unveiling of their new prototype digital glasses on Google+ yesterday takes interaction with your device to the next level.
-While the augmented reality glasses are still in testing mode the interactive capabilities are exciting and astounding.
+yesterday takes interaction with your device to the next level.
+While the augmented reality glasses are still in testing mode the interactive capabilities are exciting and

-The Google+ page featured a 2-1/2 minute video shot from the perspective of wearing the glasses shows wearer going through a typical day walking through the streets of New York.
+of wearing the glasses shows wearer going through a typical day walking through

 Exciting technolog to say the least.

-The military has been experimenting with augmented reality technology for years.
+years.
 Companies like Tanagram Partners out of Chicago are developing very progressive technology - Head Mounted Display Augmented Realty gear to feed critical data between soldiers and the command center.
 A myriad of data can be fed to the soldiers including city layout, building blueprints, highlight members of your team and more.

 NASA also announced their efforts to implement Augmented Reality technology to train pilots, astronauts and other aviation professionals to handle challenging flight situations like fog and inclement weather.

 On the commercial side, Nokia has been developing Point and Find technologies that allow smart phone users to take a photo of a landmark.
 The photo combined with GPS coordinate data immediately identifies the landmark and feeds information to the user about the landmark and surrounding area.
-(Kevin Benedict talks about this in his mobile interview series
+(Kevin Benedict talks about this in his mobile interview series)

 I see significant personal and commercial uses for Google's augmented reality technology.
 Just yesterday, while navigating through Salt Lake, I would have loved to receive navigation cues fed to my Oakley Sunglasses so I didn't have to look down at Google Maps on my iPhone.